Katharine Birbalsingh: Political views

 Birbalsingh has advocated the singing of patriotic songs such as "I Vow To Thee My Country" or "Jerusalem" in school assemblies, saying that they make teenagers feel proud to be British.

 In response to the Black Lives Matter (BLM) protests in the United Kingdom, following the murder of George Floyd, Birbalsingh stated that education and instilling a sense of belonging is the way to make a real difference for black families.
 She has argued that the killing of Floyd was unjustified, and that white Britons have avoided serious conversations about racism, and that this in turn has drawn people to BLM.
 However, she is strongly critical of the tactics of the Black Lives Matter movement itself, arguing that it undermines the teaching of children to take personal responsibility, encourages violence, and exacerbates racism by making debates harder and encouraging black teenagers to focus on identity politics or victimhood.
 She has also rejected BLM's claims that British schools do not teach about slavery and black history, stating that poor teaching and lack of discipline in classrooms has meant that lessons on these subjects are improperly communicated and not committed to memory, and that the BLM movement narrows slavery down to the transatlantic slave trade and not other examples of slavery from history.

-Birbalsingh is opposed to teaching children about white privilege in schools and to unconscious bias training for staff or pupils, arguing that such measures encourage racial segregation over constructively solving racism, and distract from the true meaning of education.
-She has also maintained that using the term "white privilege" is unhelpful to ethnic minority students, as it creates an exaggerated perception that they are perpetually oppressed by the political establishment, and diminishes incentives to work hard.
+Birbalsingh has maintained that using the term "white privilege" is unhelpful to ethnic minority students, as it creates an exaggerated perception that they are perpetually oppressed by the political establishment, and diminishes incentives to work hard.
 Birbalsingh instead maintains that factors such as the quality of schools, discipline, teaching and parental support at home are more likely to shape the outcome of a pupil's success over race, and that emphasis on race or culture wars distracts politicians from these issues.
 In a 2021 debate hosted by the Henry Jackson Society, Birbalsingh also asserted her opposition to what she described as the growth of "woke culture" in education, arguing that it is more concerned with "making children into revolutionaries" and inserting political bias into classes over instilling values such as kindness, tolerance and hard work.

-In 2023, the New Statesman named her as the 45th most influential right-wing figure in British politics.
+In 2025, she described the education policies of the Starmer Labour government as "cultural Marxism."
+Of education secretary Bridget Phillipson, she said, "She believes in imposing quality from the central state.
+She is a cultural Marxist."